voltek62/oncrawlR/README.md

 ### Description

-This R package implements methods for querying SEO data from oncrawlR using its API.

-This API uses a basic authentication with an API key.
+This R package implements methods for querying SEO data from OnCrawl and uses a basic authentication with an API key.

 NB : To get this API key, you need to have a Oncrawl [Business plan](https://www.oncrawl.com/pricing-crawler/).

-The script is explained step by step on my blog post "[Guide complet de l’API OncrawlR (package)](https://data-seo.com)"
+The script is explained step by step on my blog post "[Complete API guide with R (package)]( https://data-seo.com/2019/06/06/oncrawl-complete-api-guide-with-r/"

 ## Install
 ```
-#CRAN R (official version)
+#CRAN R (official version) : Ongoing !
 install.packages("oncrawlR")

 #Github (dev version)